 Self-service (including FAQs, websites, content marketing, and SEO), though generally static, sees use for both initial and in-depth brand and product research.

-- 51% of those 55 years old and up do online research before initiating contact.
+- 51% of those 55 years old and up do online research before initiating contact with customer care or technical support touchpoints.

 - More than half of respondents want the flexibility to link to other channels.